top of page

 10 Best Summer Programs for High School Students in Florida

-If you are in high school then summer break is a great time to take on a new challenge, learn something new, work on a research or passion project, or explore new interests.
+If you're in high school, summer break is a great time to take on challenges, learn something new, work on a research or passion project, and explore your interests.
 Florida has a range of summer programs that cater to all interests and skill levels.
+Besides expanding your knowledge, a summer program can show college admissions officers that you're academically curious and motivated.

 Application Deadline: Applications close in late January.